Skip Navigation or Skip to Content

 Instructor: Cori Frank

-This course is designed for students who have taken the Absolute Beginners Pickleball class or who have a rudimentary knowledge of the game.
-It will be taught by seasoned instructors who are experienced players and have taught before.
+This course is designed for students who have taken the Absolute Beginners Pickleball course or who have a rudimentary knowledge of the game.
+It will be taught by seasoned instructors who have taught before.
 Expect to build on the basic game to include advanced strategy in play.
-We will meet for 1½ hours at Lithia Park courts for five consecutive days.
-There will be an emphasis on sportsmanship and safety.
-This skills-building course will focus on different types of serves, lobs, third-shot drops or drop shots, drives, partner communication, stacking, and different types of scoring.
-We will introduce Nasty Nelson, Bert, and Erne.
-The last day will be a FUN Round-Robin whereby players will rotate play with all players.
-The instructors will be from Ashland Oregon Pickleball Club.
+We will meet at Lithia Park pickleball courts every day for five consecutive days for 1½ hours.
+There will be an emphasis on safety and sportsmanship.
+This skills-building class will focus on different types of serves; lobs; third-shot drops or “drop shots” drives; partner communication; stacking; types of scoring; and identifying Bert, Ernie and Nasty Nelson!
+The last day will be a fun round-robin in which players will rotate play with all other players.
+There will be an instructor/Ashland Oregon Pickleball Club member at each court who will be ensuring no faults and providing feedback.
+A waiver must be signed prior to the first class.

-Item Number: W25STEM310A
+• Item Number: S25LANG105

-Dates: 1/8/2025 - 1/29/2025
+Dates: 4/2/2025 - 4/30/2025

 Times: 1:00 PM - 3:00 PM